-All the properties in which Pelangio owns a 100% interest are in good standing or have sufficient work credits to be maintained for a minimum of one year.
+All the properties in which Pelangio owns a 100% interest are in good standing or have sufficient work credits to be maintained for a minimum of one year, except the Hailstone and Kenogaming properties.
 All leased and patented properties are in good standing through payment of taxes, and we are completing any necessary work commitments on any properties that are under option to Pelangio.